KL-B0/portfolio/src/content/projects/en/portfolio.md

 ## Goal

-The aim is to build a website which features all the projects I’ve worked on.
+The aim is to build a website which features my crafts and the projects I have worked on.
 It should be accessible from any device by a national and international audience.

 The project must also be easy to maintain; adding new content should require little effort.